Badbeats87/vinyl-catalog/FEEDBACK.md

 ---

-### 6. Documentation
+### 7. Documentation
 **What was done:**
 - CRITICAL_FIXES_IMPLEMENTED.md - Implementation guide (3500+ words)
 - AUTH_QUICK_START.md - Authentication testing
 - LOCAL_TESTING_GUIDE.md - End-to-end testing guide
 - QUICK_REFERENCE.md - Command cheat sheet
+- README_IMPLEMENTATION.md - Documentation index
+- UI_STATUS.md - Frontend clarification
+- FEEDBACK.md - This document

 **Questions for you:**
 - Is the documentation level of detail appropriate?
-- Are there gaps in what you need to know?
 - Should we add API documentation (OpenAPI/Swagger)?
+- What about frontend documentation once UI is built?
 - Any documentation you'd like added?

 **Your feedback:**